zenml-io/zenml/docs/book/reference/community-and-content.md

 We are active on [LinkedIn](https://www.linkedin.com/company/zenml) and [Twitter](https://twitter.com/zenml_io) where we post bite-sized updates on releases, events, and MLOps in general.
 Follow us to interact and stay up to date!
-We would appreciate it if you could comment and share our posts so more people can benefit from our work at ZenML!
+We would appreciate it if you could comment on and share our posts so more people can benefit from our work at ZenML!

 ## YouTube Channel: Video tutorials, workshops, and more